Jfrylmlch/yoloup/README.md

 lion
 horse
 ```
-Suppose you now have an updated class file "target.txt", which include more classes than labels.txt but the order is messed up.
+Suppose you now have an updated class file "target.txt", which includes more classes than labels.txt but the order is messed up.
 For example, elephant is move from index 0 to index 2.
 ```
 donkey
 tiger